LPenney33/LFEG-RPG-Project/README.md

 ### Our Project!
-* You are a lonley adventurer caught between a fued of 2 villages, fight between the villages to protect your own home!
+* You are a lonely adventurer caught between a fued of 2 villages, fight between the villages to protect your own home!

 ### Gameplay Features to Be Graded (Max 8)
 * Movement and Collision